perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 ## Checklist
 - [ ] Set VMs to **Host-Only**
+- [ ] Configure REMnux as the default gateway and DNS server of XP VM
 - [ ] VMs can ping each other
 - [ ] Check if malware sample is packed (PEiD or Exeinfo PE)
 - [ ] Check static properties (MD5, Size of packed and unpacked malware, PE type, subsystem, if malware is packed)
 - [ ] Monitor services or processes when malware is run
 - [ ] Detect changes in registry
 - [ ] List DLLs loaded
+- [ ] Ensure that FakeDNS and IRC service is running
+- [ ] Check network activities (Wireshark)
+- [ ] Check for strings or mutexes (Process Explorer and BinText)
+- [ ] For each check, reboot the VM and observe possible changes in behaviour of the malware